lukehawkins2205/Charity-Website-WP-Theme/README.md

 # Charity Website

 Hi!
-This is a website that I developed for a local charity.
+This is a custom wordpress template that I developed for a local charity.
 They needed an online presence but also required a central repository for members to keep up to date with the latest news from their charity.
 The perfect solution for this was to build a website with a CMS attached to it.

 >This repo is not used for the live website.
 I have linked the live website in linktr.ee